-In the 2017-18 academic year, the tuition rate for the 33-35 credit DNP: Post-Master's option will be $1,010 per credit.
+For the 2017-18 academic year, the tuition rate for the 33-35 credit DNP: Post-Master's option is $1,010 per credit.
 Tuition rates are subject to change each June 1.
 Additional costs include fees for student services and technology.

 Many graduate students are eligible for financial aid, usually in the form of student loans.
 In addition, St. Catherine offers DNP students access to a Nursing Faculty Loan Program (NFLP).
 If you're an NFLP participant who commits to working in nursing education after graduation, most of your loan balances may be forgiven.